My 7 Picks For The Best Load Balancing Software

 What G2 users about Azure Application Gateway:

 "Azure Application Gateway provides a comprehensive suite of Layer 7 load balancing features.
-At the application layer, it routes traffic based on attributes like URL or cookie, offering advanced load balancing.
-It also includes a built-in Web Application Firewall (WAF) to protect web applications from common threats like SQL injection and cross-site scripting.
-The gateway handles SSL termination, relieving backend servers from the heavy lifting of encryption and decryption.
-With session affinity, it ensures that subsequent client requests are directed to the same backend server, improving stability.
+At the application layer, it routes traffic based on attributes such as URL or cookie, offering advanced load balancing capabilities.
+It also includes a built-in Web Application Firewall (WAF) to protect web applications from common threats, such as SQL injection and cross-site scripting.
+The gateway handles SSL termination, thereby relieving backend servers of the heavy burden of encryption and decryption.
+Session affinity ensures that subsequent client requests are directed to the same backend server, improving stability.
 Additionally, the URL-based routing feature enables precise traffic distribution to various backend pools based on specific URL paths, giving more control over routing configurations."

 - Azure Application Gateway Review, Gajan A.